-Biotope mapping: Between 2011 and 2013, all undeveloped areas in Berlin were recorded or mapped as so-called biotopes.
-Berlin has created an essential basis for urban and regional planning, landscape planning and for the nature-compatible development of land uses such as forestry through knowledge of the features and spatial dis-tribution of near-natural and cultivated biotopes.
-All forest and woodland areas.
-Natura-2000-sites, nature con-servation areas and other areas of particular conservation value in Berlin were mapped by terrestrial biotope mapping (inspection of the areas).
-The unwooded landscapes were covered by aerial photo biotope type map-ping; biotopes of special protection or value located there were checked by terrestrial mapping.
-The areas were then assigned to different biotope classes (1-12).
-The existing areas are described in detail on the basis of their habi-tat, flora and fauna features as well as threats and impairments.
-In addition, information on maintenance and bi-otope conservation is given.
+- Biotope mapping: Between 2011 and 2013, all undeveloped areas in Berlin were recorded or mapped as so-called biotopes.
+Berlin has created an essential basis for urban and regional planning, landscape planning and for the nature-compatible development of land uses such as forestry through knowledge of the features and spatial distribution of near-natural and cultivated biotopes.
 The citywide biotope type mapping is updated approximately every 10 years (high effort).
-Areas with more valuable natural "features" are mapped more frequently (e.g. nature conservation areas).
+Areas with more valuable natural "features" are mapped more frequently (e.g. nature conservation areas). - Climate change impact monitoring: In order to be able to take concrete measures for climate protection and adaptation, it is necessary to have precise knowledge of the current state of the climate and the environment and to know how individual parame-ters have changed over the past decades.
+For this reason, the Berlin Energy Transition Act ("EWG Bln - Berliner Energiewendegesetz,") made the establishment and implementation of climate impact monitoring mandatory.

-- Climate change impact monitoring: In order to be able to take concrete measures for climate protection and adaptation, it is necessary to have precise knowledge of the current state of the climate and the environment and to know how individual parame-ters have changed over the past decades.
-For this reason, the Berlin Energy Transition Act ("EWG BIn Berliner Energiewendegesetz,") made the establishment and implementation of climate impact monitoring mandatory.
-Among other things, climate impacts on the environment are presented with so-called impact indicators. - Berlin eco-account ("Berliner Ökokonto"): According to the German Building Code, unavoidable interventions in nature and landscape must be compensated.
+- Berlin eco-account ("Berliner Ökokonto"): According to the German Building Code, unavoidable interventions in nature and landscape must be compensated.
 The German federal states have to set up eco-accounts for this purpose.
 The Senate approved the first Berlin eco-account project in December 2019; first measures have al-ready been implemented.
 The basis for working with the eco-account is provided by the city-wide compensation concept ("GAK - Gesamtstädtische Ausgleichskonzeption").
 The GAK identifies areas in the city where there is an increased need for action in terms of nature and landscape.
-If negative environmental impacts need to be com-pensated, the GAK helps to find suitable areas for compensation.
-It is important that the upgrading of these are-as can benefit as many protected goods as possible, e.g. that they are simultaneously effective for soil and water, animals and plants, and also offer better recreational opportunities for people. - Project "Social Value of Tempelhofer Feld -Capturing Qualities and Making Them Visible": The former airfield "Tempelhofer Feld" is a unique place in its dimension, size, history and variety of possibilities.
+If negative environmental impacts need to be compensated, the GAK helps to find suitable areas for compensation. - Project "Social Value of Tempelhofer Feld -Capturing Qualities and Making Them Visible": The former airfield "Tempelhofer Feld" is a unique place in its dimension, size, history and variety of possibilities.
 The interplay of large nature conservation areas and recreational spaces amidst the density of the city is unique.
-As an urban natural space, the field offers a combination of different ecological services.
-It is at the same time an urban open space for sports, leisure, education, culture and creativity.
-It also acts as a space for social encounters and democratic negotiation.
-The "Tempelhofer Feld" has a special value, especially with regard to environmental iustice, which is reinforced in the current situation of the COVID-19 pandemic.
-The Helmholtz Centre for Environmental Research was com-missioned by the Senate Department for the Environment, Transport and Climate Protection to research the social value of the Tempelhofer Feld.
+The Helmholtz Centre for Environmental Research was commissioned by the Senate Department for the Environment, Transport and Climate Protection to research the social value of the Tempelhofer Feld.